 Still, be sure to prioritize your own safety.
 For example, if you aren’t confident climbing on top of your roof to hang Christmas lights, don’t do it.
 Instead, you could consider hiring a professional to hang your lights in your place—you don’t even need to sacrifice the arrangement or design you’d initially planned.

-Before you begin hanging your Christmas lights this holiday season, consider having your roof inspected by one of the professionals at Able Roof.
+Before you begin hanging your Christmas lights this holiday season, consider having your roof inspected by one of the professionals at Able Roofing.
 We can ensure that there’s no damage to your asphalt shingles, which could be further exacerbated by the light hanging process—even if you take all the precautions that we’ve listed.

-If your roof has experienced damage, Able Roof is also prepared to take care of the repairs.
+If your roof has experienced damage, Able Roofing is also prepared to take care of the repairs.
 If you need to have your entire roof replaced, we are also ready to take on the job with ease and efficiency.